Supermagnum/heatsink/readme.txt

 Keep in mind that this calculation assumes ideal heat transfer and doesn't consider other factors that might affect the cooling process, loss to the environment, heat exhanger loss and so on..

 How does one keep the temperature of the coolant at 18 degrees Celsius?

 One can use a automotive NTC temperature sensor like this, and a arduino to control the temperature: https://www.bosch-motorsport.com/content/downloads/Raceparts/Resources/pdf/Data%20sheet_70101387_Temperature_Sensor_NTC_M12.pdf
 One then can monitor the temperature of the suits output and use PWM control to  control the speed of a pump.

+Why water/glycol mix?
+So that the liquid in the coolant loop does not freeze or turn to slush in the heat exchanger.

 what it will be used for: